clinics

 • known antiphospholipid syndrome, OR:

-• suspected major uterine anomaly (includes fibroids and adenomyosis, but excludes arcuate uterus), OR;
+• suspected major uterine anomaly (includes fibroids: submucosal & intramural, and Mullerian anomalies; excludes adenomyosis, and arcuate uterus), OR;

 • known parental translocation.